OkieOth/yacg/README.md

 # Visual Studio Code
 This project is written with vscode as editor.
 It contains also the .vscode configuration for the development.

 Most interesting are in the debug section to pre-configured debugging tasks for the included tests.

 * 'current tests' expects a open test file in the editor, and if this configuration is started, all test from this file are executed.
 * 'all tests' let run all tests in the 'tests' folder of the repository

+# Some Last Words
+This project is a spare time project - with all its pros and cons.
+The development of project this project is done under a Linux OS, so I have no clue how it is working on Windows machines.